The Pros and Cons of Water-Based Paint

 This is an awfully expensive product which is shipped in from the US.
 You’ll find it very easy to use, lays off nicely, the finish is awesome, and it’ll go for miles.

 Click here for a full Scuff X review.
-You can buy this product online at The Decorating Centre.
+You can buy this product online at The Decorating Centre by clicking here.

 This is a cheaper option and one of my absolute favourites!!
 It is slightly harder to hide brush marks when using WRX satinwood, however you’re left with a proper pure brilliant white finish which is to die for!!
 This is the paint I use in my own home, as well as a lot of my professional decorating jobs.
 It’s also very durable which helps massively.